 Stormwater and Erosion Control/ management energy dissipation.
 This will also promote diffuse flow and decrease the velocity of water released downgradient towards seep wetland 1 and CVB wetland 3.
 The Stormwater Management Plan needs to be adhered too.
 All materials used to construct the attenuation ponds must not generate toxic leachates or lead to significant changes in pH or dissolved salt concentrations.
 No plastic lining may be used as part of the attenuation pond construction as this has various ecological impacts.
 It is recommended that the attenuation ponds be vegetated with indigenous wetland and / or riparian vegetation (with input from a suitably qualified avifaunal specialist) to assist with water polishing, trapping nutrients and hydrocarbons from the proposed CWA development before this is released into the surrounding environment.
 Stormwater/attenuation pond surfaces should be closed off to prevent avifauna from congregating to these areas, notably waterfowl and larger bird species which pose a risk to aircraft.
-The Wildliffe Hazard Management Plan (Annexure 11) needs to be implemented which addresses aspects associated with open water bodies.
+The Wildlife Hazard Management Plan (Annexure 11) needs to be implemented which addresses aspects associated with open water bodies.
 With regards to concrete works for the outlet structures (including concrete aprons, reno mattresses, gabions, headwalls, etc., as applicable), see control measures related to concrete works.
 These must ideally be constructed during the drier summer months to reduce the impact on water quality of the seep wetland 1.
 Litter traps must be installed at all the outlet structures to prevent any litter from entering the freshwater ecosystems.
-Sediment trapping devices must be putleted for the duration of the construction phase with a suitable geotextile (e.g. Geojute or hessian sheeting) to prevent erosion and sedimentation.
+Sediment trapping devices must be protected for the duration of the construction phase with a suitable geotextile (e.g. Geojute or hessian sheeting) to prevent erosion and sedimentation.
 Care must be taken at all times to prevent erosion of soils on the construction site.
-Suitable measures must be put place to ensure that no sediment runoff from cleared areas enters any downstream/downslope habitat units which may Contractor/ ECO Dust control vegetation.All exposed soils must be protected for the duration of the construction phase with a suitable geotextile (e.g. Geotextile or hessian sheeting) to prevent dust generation that could potentially result in vegetation Į prevent dust generation that could potentially result in vegetation
+Suitable measures must be put in place to ensure that no sediment runoff from cleared areas enters any downstream/downslope habitat units which Contractor/ ECO "Good practice" dust suppression measures must be implemented, such as: Apply wet suppression on the main site roads.
+Implement a speed limit of 30km/hour on unpaved roads on site.
+Give preference to routes away from the western site boundary.
+Reduce the frequency of disturbance of stockpiles.
+Dust monitoring along the western, southern and northern boundaries of the site is recommended to be conducted on a monthly basis during construction and to be reported quarterly to the authorities.
+Dust suppression techniques must be implemented throughout the construction phase to ensure dust does not impact the CVB or seep wetlands, which could affect turbidity of the water and impact on wetland Dust control vegetation.
+All exposed soils must be protected for the duration of the construction phase with a suitable geotextile (e.g. Geotextile or hessian sheeting) to prevent dust generation that could potentially result in vegetation Contractor/ ECO